-- 1. The site/s are assessed by an appropriately qualified inspector nominated by the Project Officer-Trees.
-This may be an internal or external resource. - The present situation is documented including: number and type of trees requiring cutting, and removal.
-This may include photos and aerial maps as well as entry into the contractor's database or Knox lifecycle program. - 3.
+- 1. The site/s are assessed by an appropriately qualified inspector nominated by the Project Officer-Arboriculture Services.
+This may be an internal or external resource. - 2.
+The present situation is documented including: number and type of trees requiring cutting, and removal.
+This may include photos and aerial maps as well as entry into the contractors database or Knox lifecycle program. - 3.
 Scope of works required make the vegetation compliant with the current specifications is outlined.
-If the pruning of tree to compliance results in the tree being unhealthy or unviable the tree will be programmed for removal as determined by a qualified inspector. - 4.
-Recorded information is reviewed by the Project Officer-Trees, and Coordinator Active Open Space to assess potential impacts to the vegetation.
+If the pruning of tree to compliance results in the tree being unhealthy or unviable the tree will be programmed for removal as determined by suitably qualified Arborist. - 4.
+Recorded information is reviewed by the Project Officer- Arboriculture Services, and Coordinator Urban Forest and City Presentation to assess potential impacts to the vegetation.
 Depending on the type of significance, other internal & external stake holders such as Council's Planning department, Heritage Victoria, etc. may also be engaged to provide feedback about management options. - 5.
-Strategies to minimise impacts to this vegetation are considered and may include: increased pruning frequency, altered timing of pruning, equipment used for access, and consideration of an engineering solution. - 6.
-A strategy is confirmed and recorded works plan which is approved the Coordinator Active Open Space. - 7.
+Strategies to minimise impacts to this vegetation are considered and may include: increased pruning frequency, altered timing of pruning, equipment used for access, and consideration of an engineering solution.

+- 6. A strategy is confirmed and recorded works plan which is approved the Coordinator Urban Forest and City Presentation. - 7.
 The approved works plan is then forwarded to the internal or external resource allocated to perform the works. - 8.
-The Project Officer-Trees is notified upon completion and the works plan closed out and stored in councils document management system.
+The Project Officer- Arboriculture Services is notified upon completion and the works plan closed out and stored in councils document management system.